Skip to content

 Temperament and behaviour

 Bombays are outgoing and easy-going, but these sociable cats love attention to the point of demanding it.
 And they can be quite vocal about it.
 They make good family cats and form strong bonds with their humans, often with one particular member of their family.
-They usually get along with cat-friendly dogs, but if there are other cats in the household, you Bombay will want to be the dominant cat.
+They usually get along with cat-friendly dogs, but if there are other cats in the household, your Bombay will want to be the dominant cat.
 Introduce other pets slowly to avoid any potential disputes.

 Bombays are best kept as indoor cats and like to be in the warmest area of the house, like by a fire or on your lap.
 Being a social butterfly, they don’t enjoy being left alone for too long.
 Get them used to being apart from you for short periods of time and give them plenty of toys to keep them entertained while you’re away.